Flep-Glop/rogue-resident-local/docs/updated-core-systems (1).md

 # ROGUE RESIDENT: CORE SYSTEMS DOCUMENT
-**Document Version:** 2.0
+**Document Version:** 3.0
 **Status:** Design Specification
-**Last Updated:** May 07, 2025
+**Last Updated:** May 15, 2025

 ## DOCUMENT PURPOSE

-This document provides comprehensive specifications for the core gameplay systems in Rogue Resident, including the Knowledge Constellation, Clinical Applications System, Resource Systems, and Progression Framework.
+This document provides comprehensive specifications for the core gameplay systems in Rogue Resident, including the Knowledge Constellation, Applications System, Resource Systems, and Progression Framework.
 This document is the primary reference for these systems, with other documents referring to these specifications rather than duplicating them.

 ## 1. RESOURCE SYSTEMS